CBIIT/nci-softwaresolutions-tools/express-ejs-angular/README.md

-#### express-ejs-angular template
+# express-ejs-angular template

-This template is designed to use the express framework in conjunction with ejs templates and optionally, angular components on dynamic pages.
+This template is designed to use the express framework in conjunction with ejs templates and optionally, angular components for dynamic pages.
 The directory structure is as follows:

 ### Configuration (config.json)

-This file contains global configuration, as well as any constants that may be used in ejs templates (such as web root, navbar routes, etc).
+This file contains global configuration, as well as any constants that may be used in ejs templates (such as application name, root url, navbar routes, etc).
 The `config.json.dev.example` and `config.json.prod.example` files are sample configurations.

 ### Application Client (/client)